Alphaday

 This means decentralized finance.
 This financial system runs on the Ethereum blockchain and allows users to borrow, trade, and lend cryptocurrencies without needing a Central organization.

-Defi has gained ground in recent years as it has granted users access to financial services without needing a Central institution.
+DeFi has gained ground in recent years as it has granted users access to financial services without needing a Central institution.

 17. DEX